IPOleksenko/VibeSpace/README.md

 ## 📌 Setup Instructions

+### ⚡ Enable Redis and Configure `.env`

+Ensure Redis is running on your system and configure the necessary settings in `backend/.env`.
+Make sure Redis is active before starting the project.

 ### 🔧 Fill Environment Files
 Ensure that all required environment variables are present in both `backend/.env` and `frontend/.env` files before proceeding.